transcode-open/apt-cyg/readme.md

   Search cygwin.com to retrieve file information about packages.
 The provided target is considered to be a filename and searchall will return the package(s) which contain this file.

+source
+  Retrieve package source(s) from the server into package directory created under current directory and unpack under package directory.

+  --compile
+    Build package and install any build dependencies if cygport build.
 ~~~

 Quick start